PetStr/PetStr/README.md

 * Language, C++, is there anything else?
 * Compilers, anything out there. gcc, clang. compliant and multi platform.
 * GUI - GTKMM. enuff said.
 * Software platform, anything out there.
-Linux-intel, Linux-arm, Win10-intel.
+Linux-intel, Linux-arm, Win10-intel, MacOS.
 * Hardware platforms, x86_32, x86_64, ARM-v7, ARM-M1.

 Example of the types of software I have written: